1 Part Course |

 • How does it differ from persuasion?

-• The “soft” parts of the negotiation
+• The negotiation process

-• The importance of behavioural elements
+• Negotiation skills training assesses the importance of behavioural elements

 • The importance of psychological elements

-• Setting realistic and achievable objectives in the negotiation
+• Setting realistic and achievable objectives

-• The minimum communication skills needed for effective negotiation
+• The minimum communication skills needed

 • Assessing information in real-time